Astera-Finance/astera/tests/echidna/README.md

 322. ✅ Force feeding assets in LendingPool, ATokens, or debtTokens must not change the final result.
 323. ✅ Force feeding aToken in LendingPool, ATokens, or debtTokens must not change the final result.
 324. ❌ A user must not hold more than total supply.
-325. ❌ Sum of users' balance must not exceed total supply.
+325. ❌ Sum of users' balances must not exceed total supply.
 326. 🚧 All `ATokenNonRebasing` operations should be equivalent to `ATokens`.
-327. 🚧 If the external rehypothecation vault is liquide, then users should always be able to withdraw.

 ### DebtTokens